mrautio/hh-templates/test/cases/03_references/README.md

 6 or more authors [@booksizeormoreauth, 30]. no locators test [@booksizeormoreauth].

 ## Several sources in paragraph

-NOTE: HH guides say that citation should look like this "(Pears 2019, 65­–69; Potter & al 2020, 65-67)", i.e. dashes are different length and "& al" does not have full stop in the end.
-I'm guessing it to be an error in the guidelines and CSL configuration to be correct.

 Several citations in paragraph [@bookoneauth, 65­–69; @booksizeormoreauth, 65--67]